Hari-Nagarajan/fairgame/README.md

   * If you want to set purchase price ranges for several different products, but only want FairGame to purchase one of any of the products you've included in the configuration file, use the `--single-shot` option, see [Running the program](#Running-the-program)

+### Disclaimer

+WARNING: The use of this software can result in a Amazon restricting access to your account and make it difficult for you to purchase products, with or without the bot.
+By using this software, you acknowledge these risks.
+These restrictions cannot and will not be resolved by the developer(s), nor can they be detected/resolved by the standard Amazon Customer Support, as far as we are aware.
+If this happens, the only resolution is to stop all Amazon monitors (e.g., FairGame, Distill.io, or other bots, etc.), wait, and hope the limits are lifted within a few days.
+If this is a major issue you should consider avoiding use of this software.

+Account restrictions may be triggered by any of the following: 1) running multiple instances on one device, 2) running multiple instances on different devices, using the same account, regardless of their IP, proxy, or location, 3) configuring an instance to check stock too frequently/aggressively (default settings not guaranteed to be safe).

+Symptoms of account restrictions include: 1) Fly-out (offers) window is missing/completely blank, even if there are listings for the ASIN, 2) frequent CAPTCHA checks, 3) inability to access the My Account page, add items to your cart, or complete purchases; usually displayed as a 503 error (Amazon Dogs & “SORRY we couldn’t find that page” message).
+You’ll likely have to sit-out a few days of drops to resolve the throttle.

 # Installation

 ## Requirements